Armstrong School District moves meeting for upclose look at building

 Before that, however, the board will first conduct its organization meeting and open caucus session at 7:30 tonight at the administration building.
 The meeting at West Hills Primary will take place at 7:30 p.m.
 Monday.

 Tim Karan is a staff writer for Trib Total Media.
-He can be reached at 724-543-1303 or email@example.com.There are currently no comments for this story.
+He can be reached at 724-543-1303 or firstname.lastname@example.org.